 The ribbon includes many commonly recognized icons (e.g., search, filter, refresh, delete).
 The sampling below illustrates custom icons that incorporate common patterns where possible (filter-update instances, queue for import), as well as truly custom icons for functionality unique to the app (correlate master finding, bulk assign).

-To ensure a consistent user experience throughout the application, I documented UI standards for the development team, and the visual designer provided design specifications for all interaction elements, containers, and fields.
+To ensure a consistent user experience throughout the application, I established a pattern library and collaborated with the visual designer to provide specifications for all interaction elements, containers, and fields.